MIT-SPARK/Kimera-RPGO/README.md

 Kimera-RPGO
 ======================================
-This is a work in progress repository for robust backend optimization.
+This is a repository for robust backend optimization.
+It is still a work in progress.
 Many features are still under developing and changing on a daily basis.

 ## Dependencies

 *[GTSAM](https://github.com/borglab/gtsam)*
-(Note that the BUILD_WITH_MARCH_NATIVE flag caused me some problems on a particular machine. )
+(Note that the BUILD_WITH_MARCH_NATIVE flag caused some problems on some machines. )

 Clone GTSAM to your preferred location:
 ```bash